urosolia/urosolia.github.io/_posts/2026-3-10-Producing high-quality work in the era of GenAI.markdown

 However, because the AI generated the architecture based on generalized boilerplate rather than deep, context-specific problem solving, it lacks crucial edge-case handling for race conditions.
 The project appears perfectly sound during the prototyping stage, but the moment it hits production and attempts to scale to thousands of concurrent users, the database locks up and the system collapses.
 The shallow design, previously hidden behind a wall of "good enough" generated code, becomes a catastrophic failure.

-Reclaiming Our Time and Quality
+**<font color="blue"> Reclaiming Our Time and Quality </font>**

 To survive and thrive in the GenAI era, we must change the way we operate.
 If AI has broken our old guardrails, we must build new ones.
 We must demand that our teams channel Pascal: take the time to make it shorter.
 We should enforce strict length limits on design documents, require bulleted executive summaries that clearly state the core logic, and prioritize live, verbal defense of ideas over asynchronous reading.

 GenAI is an incredible tool for assisting thought, but it is not a substitute for it.
 The true value of a professional no longer lies in their ability to produce words or code, but in their ability to refine, edit, and ensure that what is produced is structurally sound.

 --------
-Would you like me to adjust the tone of any specific section, or perhaps expand on the idea of how managers can implement new "guardrails" in this environment?
+Would you like me to adjust the tone of any specific section, or perhaps expand on the idea of how managers can implement new "guardrails" in this environment?</font>